MylesThomas/mylescgthomaspy/instructions.md

         - mylescgthomaspy: This is the name of the package that is being installed from TestPyPI

 Error warning: TestPyPI had trouble downloading pandas, so I had to `pip install` all of my requirements, after creating the virtual environment, but before downloading `mylescgthomaspy`.

+Optional: Publish our package to pypi.org to make sure everything is working
+- I did not do this, nor does the reference material, so continue on to automating this process

 Success!
 Now we can automate the publishing process with CircleCI.